RMLdev/MAIapp/README.md

 1. Group selection

 # In work:
-1. Page with schedule, of course;
+1. Page with schedule, of course
-2. Readable, supportable clean code.
+2. Readable, supportable clean code
-2. Adorable interface (if you can do it for free, please, contact me c; );
+2. Adorable interface (if you can do it for free, please, contact me c; )

 # In plans:
-2. University news;
+2. University news
-3. Notes;
+3. Notes
-4. Reviews about teachers;
+4. Reviews about teachers
-5. Interactive campus map!;
+5. Interactive campus map!
-6. English localisation;
+6. English localisation
-7. Many more things, that come to my mind on sleepless nights;
+7. Many more things, that come to my mind on sleepless nights